THE CHARLOTTE GLENCROSS GALLERY

-Exhibitions are selected by a panel of respected artists, art educators and enthusiasts that comprise our Exhibition Committee.
+Exhibitions are selected by a panel of respected artists, art educators and enthusiasts that comprise our Selection Committee.
 Exhibitions are scheduled on an ongoing basis, with the jury meeting once per year.
-The Charlotte Street Arts Centre is happy to receive applications for both the Charlotte Glencross and Penny gallery at anytime.
+The Charlotte Street Arts Centre is happy to receive applications for both the Charlotte Glencross and Penny gallery at any time.

 In choosing exhibitions, the Charlotte Street Arts Centre will strive to reflect its mandate: integrating the arts and the community and encouraging the development of excellence in the arts, guided by arts professionals.
 We seek a balance of professional artists, emerging artists, multicultural artists, amateur artists, as well as children’s art and student work.

 • An arts CV (PDF)

 • 10 - 15 samples of work as images by email, with an accompanying image list detailing title, media and dimensions.
 Total submission package must not exceed 8GB in JPEG.

 Artists can submit proposals by email to email@example.com with the Subject Heading: